 |

-Unlike most districts with a high degree of economic development, in 2023 Stara Zagora kept its municipal tax rates relatively low.
+Unlike most districts with a high degree of economic development, in 2024 Stara Zagora again kept its municipal tax rates relatively low.
 The biggest differences compared to the respective national averages concern the tax on non-residential immovable property for legal entities and on non-gratuitous acquisition of property.
-Taxes on taxi transportation are also considerably lower.
-Conversely, the tax on retail trade is higher than average, while that on motor vehicles is close to the national average.
-Within the district, the lowest average tax rates are those levied by the municipalities of Bratya Daskalovi and Chirpan, and the highest ones – by the municipality of Stara Zagora city.
+The tax on retail trade remains higher than average, while that on motor vehicles is close to the national average.
+Within the district, the lowest average tax rates are those in the municipality of Bratya Daskalovi, and the highest ones – in the municipality of Stara Zagora city.

 |